-- 1. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), revokes Instrument No. 23 of 2007 determined under subsection 196B(2) of the VEA concerning cardiomyopathy, and Instrument No. 35 of 2007 determined under subsection 196B(2) of the VEA concerning familial hypertrophic cardiomyopathy. - 2.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that cardiomyopathy and familial hypertrophic cardiomyopathy and death from cardiomyopathy and death from familial hypertrophic cardiomyopathy can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning cardiomyopathy (No. 85 of 2015).
+- 1. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA) revokes Instrument No. 24 of 2007, determined under subsection 196B(3) of the VEA concerning cardiomyopathy, and Instrument No. 36 of 2007 determined under subsection 196B(3) of the VEA concerning familial hypertrophic cardiomyopathy. - 2.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that cardiomyopathy and familial hypertrophic cardiomyopathy and death from cardiomyopathy and death from familial hypertrophic cardiomyopathy can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning cardiomyopathy (No. 86 of 2015).
 This Instrument will in effect replace the revoked Statements of Principles.